nestauk/asf_public_discourse_home_decarbonisation/asf_public_discourse_home_decarbonisation/pipeline/sentiment/README.md

 # 😄 Sentiment analysis

-Pipeline for assessing sentiment (negative, positive and neutral) in public discourse data.
+Scripts for assessing sentiment (negative, positive and neutral) of public discourse data.

 ## 👍👎 Sentence level sentiment (using Twitter-roBERTa-base for Sentiment Analysis), `sentence_sentiment.py`